AdobeDocs/analytics-platform.en/help/connections/manage-connections.md

   * **[!UICONTROL Core data reportable rows (Under 13 months)]**.
   * **[!UICONTROL Historical data reportable rows (Over 13 months)]**.

-  You can hover over data points in the visualizations to display a popup with more detais.
+  You can hover over data points in the visualizations to display a popup with more details.

   ![Key Usage Metrics](assets/usage-key-usage-metrics.png)